junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Take me with them, then."
 The words surprise many of them, and it is Cas, stepping toward Grayle.
 "I'm no use to you here; let me go with them."

 Grayle sizes him up with interest, glancing between him and Dean.
+"I do have some other plan for you," he says with a faint amused smile.

 "Cas --" Dean has lowered his weapon, letting himself be grabbed by the arms by the guard he was pointing his gun at earlier.
 The other man takes Amy, shoving her out.